 Under the CARES Act, federal student loan borrowers were granted some relief due to the coronavirus pandemic.
 The government lowered the interest rate on all federal Direct student loans to 0% and suspended payments.

-The CARES Act benefits — including the payment suspension — were set to expire at the end of January 2021.
-However, there’s been a major update when President Joe Biden directed the U.S. Department of Education to extend the CARES Act’s protections through January 31, 2022.
+The CARES Act benefits — including the payment suspension — were set to expire at the end of September 2021.
+However, there was a major update when President Joe Biden directed the U.S. Department of Education to extend the CARES Act’s protections through January 31, 2022.

 If you’re like many borrowers, you’re probably trying to figure out how to lower your student loan interest rate and get a more affordable monthly payment once the payments are due.
 If you need help with your loans, here are your options.

 How can I get a lower payment on my federal student loans?